WilliamWoha/csjournal/docs/Semester2/OOP/Topic13.rst

         Array a3 = a1;
     }

 | We solve that today using the Copy Constructor.
 First I have to explain how the ``=`` operator, which we call the Assignment Operator, even works.
 It first sees if the left side can accept the Data Type provided on the right side, and if it passes that check, sets the values to be equal.
 In the case of Classes, it does 'Member Wise' assignment, which just means every member of the object on the left is given the values of every member of the object on the right.
 We've already covered this.
-The part that we didn't actually cover was how to avoid two Pointers belonging to classes pointing to the same location in Heap.
+The part that we didn't actually cover was how to avoid two Pointers belonging to classes pointing to the same location in Heap, since it's setting the Pointers to be equal as well.
 We'll solve that using the Copy Constructor.
 |
 | The Copy Constructor is a Constructor used specifically to create a second object from an existing first object.
 However, like other Constructors, it can be modified to suit our needs.
 Here's the syntax for it: